View Ivy Samford's Obituary on heralddemocrat.com and share memories

 |

+Juanita graduated from Whitesboro High School in 1940.
+She moved to Denison to begin her career and met her husband, Ocie Loran Samford.
+They married March 6, 1943 in Sherman.
+He preceded her in death July 29, 1989.
+She held many bookkeeping jobs during her life.
+Kraft, various accounting firms, military bases and retired from R. S. Goodman in 1983.

+After losing her husband in 1989, she became a 26 year plus TMC Auxiliary Volunteer holding the office of Treasurer.
+Juanita was a lifetime member of the Church of Christ with her membership at Central Church of Christ in Denison.
+She enjoyed her family trips, shopping, doing puzzles, reading, Dallas Cowboys, Texas Rangers, excursions, and visits with her five sisters and nieces.

-Mrs. Samford is survived by her daughters, Charlotte Abernathy of Allen and Susan Arnold of Mt.
-Pleasant, son, Russell Samford of Sherman, sister, Linda Russell Warren of Bonham, and brother, Nolan Russell of Missouri.
+Left to cherish her memories are her daughters, and sons-in-law, Charlotte and Craig Abernathy of Allen, TX; Susan and Kris Arnold of Mt.
+Pleasant, TX; her son and daughter-in-law, Russell and Paula Samford of Sherman, TX; grandchildren, and great grandchildren, Stephanie and Josh Bowery, Cara and Colton, Zach and Sunny Arnold, Celeste Arnold, Jacob Samford and Ryan Samford; sister, Linda Russell Warren of Bonham, TX; brother, Nolan Russell of Missouri; and many nieces and nephews.

-Funeral services will be held at 2 p.m.
-Monday at Fisher Funeral Chapel.
+Funeral services will be held at 2:00 p.m.
+Monday, March 18, 2019 at Fisher Funeral Chapel.
+Interment will follow in Cedarlawn Memorial Park in Sherman.
 Family and friends with gather to visit one hour prior to service time at the funeral home.